 If you don’t believe in your product or the ability to achieve great things then neither will the most qualified sales person.
 If you’re the head of a sales team then you need to show them that you are 100% behind whatever it is you are trying to sell.
 Showing your team that you are enthusiastic and believe in what you’re doing as a company will inspire and motivate others.

 Martin Zwilling (founder Startup Professionals) who started out as an IBM field sales rep advises, “Great motivators are visible at the front and lead by their actions.
-Hiding in your office or mysteriously traveling all the time on unknown missions are sure ways to cause the focus of your team to disperse.”
+Hiding in your office or mysteriously travelling all the time on unknown missions are sure ways to cause the focus of your team to disperse.”

-According to research published in the Harvard Business Review (HBR), team leaders and managers who are willing to get more involved in their sales teams through personal interaction and showing them how things should be done, have a more motivated salesforce as a direct result.
+According to research published in the Harvard Business Review (HBR), team leaders and managers who are willing to get more involved in their sales teams through personal interaction and showing them how things should be done, have a more motivated sales force as a direct result.

 Put employees first

 Richard Branson, CEO of Virgin Group, turns the client-first approach on its head and states that your employees come first no matter what.
 His approach has paid dividends and has kept employees motivated and, in turn, it has optimized productivity.

 Branson reveals that, “If you treat your staff well, they will be happy.
 Happy staff are proud staff, and proud staff deliver excellent customer service, which drives business success.”

 This is simple but effective advice to keep your sales team engaged and motivated.
 If they are treated well and know that there are constructive ways for their grievances to be dealt with they will ultimately be happier and more productive.
 Stephen Cove, author of The Seven Habits of Highly Effective People, agrees with this approach: “Always treat your employees exactly as you want them to treat your best customers.”